SoilGrids — global gridded soil information

 - Texture fractions modelled and mapped not independently from each other, but as compositional data with the sum of the fractions constrained to 100%.

-The latest SoilGrids release can be accessed through the following services:
+The latest release of SoilGrids (May 2020) can be accessed through the following services:

 - WCS: best way to obtain map segments for specific regions in the world and to use SoilGrids as input to other modelling pipelines.
 Examples on how to access WCS with python and R are provided here.